input-output-hk/partner-chains/docs/user-guides/permissioned.md

 ### 1.1 Cardano node v9.0.0

 A passive Cardano node is required to validate a partner chain.
 The installation of `cardano-node` is out of the scope of this guide.
-Refer to our [recommended guide](https://cardano-course.gitbook.io/cardano-course/handbook) for documentation and video instruction.
+Refer to the [Cardano course handbook](https://cardano-course.gitbook.io/cardano-course/handbook) for documentation and video instruction.

 Once your node is synced with the preview testnet, you are ready to continue with this guide.